jessesquires/JSQSystemSoundPlayer/README.md

 ````

 And that's all!
-Extension string constants provided for you: `kJSQSystemSoundTypeCAF`, `kJSQSystemSoundTypeAIF`, `kJSQSystemSoundTypeWAV`.
+Extension string constants provided for you: `kJSQSystemSoundTypeCAF`, `kJSQSystemSoundTypeAIF`, `kJSQSystemSoundTypeAIFF`, `kJSQSystemSoundTypeWAV`.

 Also see the included demo project: `SoundPlayerDemo.xcodeproj`